 - See Justification Test for Strategic Development and Regeneration Area No. 6 Docklands in Appendix C2 for specific recommendations in relation to that area. - Where possible, small scale redevelopment and refurbishment should be focused behind flood defences where flood risks are more limited.
 Such development should be accompanied by a site-specific assessment flood risk assessment which should consider the likelihood and impact of defence failure, which may be through overtopping (either due to an extreme event in the current situation or through sea level risk linked to climate change).
 Where appropriate, consideration should be given to the impacts of demountable sections of flood defence not being erected.
 Whilst it is unlikely that the findings of such an assessment will indicate development should not go ahead, an emergency plan will be required, fully considering the issue and receipt of flood warnings and emergency evacuation routes and procedures as well as how the operation will ensure it can retain functionality/ recover following an extreme flood event. - In undefended areas, the risk to small scale redevelopments and refurbishments will need to be assessed and a decision made as to whether the risks can be managed through design and emergency planning, or whether permissions are premature pending construction of defences.
 Management of risks may be through design of access levels, flood resilient construction techniques and avoiding locating vulnerable development at ground flood level.
 Climate change risks will need to be considered, but it may not be possible to fully mitigate against these in an already developed situation. - Larger scale redevelopment, involving new building, can be facilitated within undefended Flood Zone A and B through masterplanning and landscaping rather than through reliance on flood walls.
-The assessment and design should include appropriate consideration of sea level rise and climate change impacts. - Compensatory storage is not required as risks along the Quays are linked to tidal flooding. - Specific FRA's should be carried out for all basements and underground structures with respect to any human access.
-No underground offices or residential units (whether temporary or permanent) will be allowed. - Groundwater flooding particularly during high tide should be considered in all development flood risk assessments in this site area.
+The assessment and design should include appropriate consideration of sea level rise and climate change impacts. - Compensatory storage is not required as risks along the Quays are linked to tidal flooding. - {Climate change risks are significant and need to be assessed under the site specific FRA with guidance on finished floor levels applied as detailed in the SFRA.} - Specific FRA's should be carried out for all basements and underground structures with respect to any human access.
+No underground offices or residential units (whether temporary or permanent) will be allowed.